 Things to do on Fort Myers Beach, laid-back, long-time favorite

-While a previous proposal didn’t win favor, the proposal under consideration now involves six acres from the base of the Matanzas Bridge to the beach, where TPI Hospitality wants to build a 292-room resort hotel, water park, restaurants, stores and more.
+The new development involves six acres from the base of the Matanzas Bridge to the beach, where TPI Hospitality will build a 254-room resort hotel, water park, restaurants, stores and more.

-This development, located in the downtown Times Square area around the pier, could remake Fort Myers Beach forever.
+This development, located in the downtown Times Square area around the pier, will remake Fort Myers Beach forever.

 For now, though, Fort Myers Beach seems like old school Old Florida.

 You reach Fort Myers Beach, a city located on the barrier island of Estero, either taking the Matanzas Pass Bridge west from Fort Myers or, from the south, via Bonita Springs and the Bonita Beach Causeway.

 The appeal of Fort Myers Beach starts, of course, with the fabulous beach.
 Wide, flat and concrete hard, you can ride a bike on it (in the morning, before it gets crowded.)
 It’s a shallow beach great for children and swimming.

 My favorite thing was walking at low tide and finding so much sea life – sand dollars, a sea star, lots of live shells.

 The other key asset of Fort Myers Beach are numerous restaurants and bars built right along the beach.
 We loved having dinner outdoors, with our feet in the sand, hearing the sound of the surf.
 (And we had good seafood, too, at the Salty Crab Bar & Grill, 1154 Estero Blvd.)